Census of Quirinius

 This Byzantine mosaic (c.
 1315 CE, Chora Church, Istanbul) depicts Syrian governor Quirinius (seated, left) overseeing the census registration of Mary and Joseph (haloed, right).

 The Census of Quirinius was a census of the Roman province of Judaea taken in 6 CE, upon its formation, by the governor of Roman Syria, Publius Sulpicius Quirinius.
 The census triggered a revolt of Jewish extremists (called Zealots) led by Judas of Galilee.

-The Gospel of Luke uses the 6 CE census to date the birth of Jesus but also cites the time of Herod the Great (who died between 5 BCE and 1 CE), while the Gospel of Matthew only references Herod the Great.
+The Gospel of Luke uses the Census of Quirinius to date the birth of Jesus but also cites the time of Herod the Great (who died between 5 BCE and 1 CE), while the Gospel of Matthew only references Herod the Great.
 Most critical scholars agree that Luke is in error, while some religious scholars have attempted to defend the gospel, sometimes invoking unproven claims.

 Overview

-Herod I (Herod the Great, c.
-72), was a Roman client king whose territory included Judea.
+Herod the Great (Herod I, c.
+72 – 4 or 1 BCE) was a Roman client king whose territory included Judea.
 Upon his death, his kingdom was divided into four, each section ruled by a family member.
 In 6 CE, Emperor Augustus deposed Herod Archelaus, who had ruled the largest section (for a decade according to first-century Roman-Jewish historian Josephus), and converted his territory into the Roman province of Judaea.

 In order to install an ad valorem property tax in the new province, Publius Sulpicius Quirinius, the legate (governor) of the province of Roman Syria starting in 6 CE, was assigned to carry out a census in Judaea.
 This would record the names of the owners of taxable property, along with its value, for which they would be taxed.
 Josephus states that Quirinius was sent to conduct the census and collect Archelaus's property 37 years after the Battle of Actium (31 BCE).
 The later historian Cassius Dio also recorded 6 CE as the start of Archelaus's exile.